 Labels can be attached to the point where a connector attaches to a figure (a flow point) to form flow labels.
 Flow labels are useful for describing the relationship between figures represented by a connector.
-The most common use for flow labels is in labeling branch conditions in flow charts, but they are also useful in E-R modeling and similar diagrams.
+The most common use for flow labels is in labeling branch conditions in flow charts.
 This illustration shows a typical flow label.
 If the figure or the connector is moved, the flow label will move along to remain near the point where the connector meets the figure.